stackabletech/fc-service/docker/README.md

 >cd docker
 >docker-compose up
 ```
+### Keycloak setup

-- When all components started you should setup Keycloak which is used as Identity and Access Management layer in the project.
+When all components started you should setup Keycloak which is used as Identity and Access Management layer in the project.
 Add keycloak host to your local `hosts` file:

 ```
 127.0.0.1	key-server